 The answer is no.

 Bain research shows that technology companies are 12% more likely to be disrupted than companies in retail and 25% more likely than those in financial services, two other industries that have historically gone through disruptions (see Figure 2).
-Although the term “disruption” has become a cliché, here we’re specifically referring to companies whose annual revenue growth lags their sector’s average by 2 percentage points or more for at least three years in a row.
+Although the term “disruption” has become a cliché, here we’re specifically referring to companies whose annual market capitalization growth lags their sector’s average by 2 percentage points or more for at least three years in a row.
 Only advanced manufacturing and services companies have a higher likelihood of being disrupted than technology companies.

 Technology companies are easily disrupted

 And once a technology company falls behind, it can be difficult to repair.
-The same Bain research suggests that a technology company that has been disrupted is 12% less likely to return to sector-average revenue growth or higher than companies in retail and 17% less likely than those in healthcare, for example (see Figure 3).
+The same Bain research suggests that a technology company that has been disrupted is 12% less likely to return to sector-average market capitalization growth or higher than companies in retail and 17% less likely than those in healthcare, for example (see Figure 3).

 Once disrupted, technology companies can be hard to repair